cocos/cocos-docs/en/editor/publish/native-options.md

 #### Make App Bundle (Google Play)

 Check this option to package the game into App Bundle format for uploading to the Google Play store.
-For details, please refer to the [Official Documentation](https://developer.android.google.com/guide/app-bundle/).
+For details, please refer to the [Official Documentation](https://developer.android.com/guide/app-bundle/).

 ### Windows Platform Build Options

-There is currently only one **rendering backend** for the Windows platform, including three types **VULKAN**, **GLES3** and **GLES2**. **GLES3** is checked by default.
+There is currently only one **Render BackEnd** for the Windows platform, including three types **VULKAN**, **GLES3** and **GLES2**. **GLES3** is checked by default.
 In the case of multiple ticking at the same time, the runtime will select the rendering backend to use according to the actual support of the device.

 ![Windows build options](publish-native/windows-options.png)

 ### iOS Platform Build Options

-The build options for the iOS platform include **Bundle Identifier**, **Screen Orientation**, and **Rendering Backend**, where the setting of **Screen Orientation** is consistent with the Android platform.
+The build options for the iOS platform include **Bundle Identifier**, **Orientation**, and **Render BackEnd**, where the setting of **Orientation** is consistent with the Android platform.

 ![iOS build options](publish-native/ios-options.png)